augmenting-masterpieces/AugmentM/readme.md

 This is the source for the Augmenting Masterpieces site.

-Dependencies: Node, Grunt and Ruby with compass gem.
+Dev-dependencies: Node, Grunt, Bower and Ruby with Compass gem.

 To use this:
-- Clone the Repo
+- Clone the repo
 - run npm install
 - run grunt